Originally aired: December 5, 2001

 - Exposed to the Elements: Inverted when Kenny tells the doctor he doesn't want to take his jacket off despite it being pretty warm.

 - Foreshadowing: Cartman asked about stem cells possibly clone a restaurant (Shakey's Pizza Place), while claiming to use them to save Kenny's life.
 At the end of the episode, he clones Shakey's Pizza Place using the aborted fetuses that he had found.

-- God Is Evil: Chef explains to Stan that God takes those closest to us, because it makes him feel better about himself.
-He is a very vengeful God and tears give God his great power.
+- God Is Evil: Chef explains to Stan that God takes those closest to us because it makes him feel better about himself, and that tears are what give him his great power.

 - Incurable Cough of Death: Kenny is first shown coughing a bit, and it is noted that he's had the cough for a while.
 The titular death is the result of "a muscular disease."

 - Mood Whiplash: The episode starts like a normal episode before the boys are called to the principal's office.

 - Never Got to Say Goodbye: Stan can't bear to see Kenny in the hospital and by the time he is ready to see him, Kenny is gone.

 - No-Holds-Barred Beatdown: Kyle gives one to Cartman at the end.

 - Running Gagged: This was the last time that Kenny was killed off Once per Episode since the series began.
 He would occasionally be killed after his return, but his deaths were limited to once or twice per season.

 - Sand In My Eyes: Cartman denies that he was crying and says there is something in the air.